SniperOO7/VIP-Premium-FULL-VERSION/README.md

         - Admin can remove VIP players
         - VIP player can see when his VIP ends /viptime
     - Full version of knife-premium (all information on github)
+    - Infinity ammo for specific type of gun
     - OPTION FOR OWNER OF PLUGIN TO TURN ON/OFF ALL BENEFITS FOR VIP

 ![ddisp](https://i.imgur.com/3rOtnVl.png)